amortimer20/sehs-io/src/pages/python-fundamentals/activities/2-2-if-statements.md

 # Age Checker Program
 age = int(input("Enter your age: "))

-if age < 0:
-    print("You're still a baby, get back in there!")

 if age >= 13:
     print("You're old enough to join Cobra Kai.\n")